alimac/alimac.io/content/post/static-websites-with-s3-hugo-part-1.md

 ## Steps

-Here are the steps Terraform will automate:
+Terraform will automate setting up the AWS components for my website:

 1. **Create a hosted zone** for the custom domain.
 2. **Generate the SSL certificate**, using DNS for domain validation.